 ICJ is primarily a signposting role.
-The Wellbeing Practitioners work alongside people with a cancer diagnosis to complete a holistic needs assessment (Holistic Needs Assessment (HNA) | Healthcare professionals | Macmillan Cancer Support) which identifies the persons concerns which in turn enables the Wellbeing Practitioner to ensure that the appropriate support and advice is available.
+The Wellbeing Practitioners work alongside people with a cancer diagnosis to complete a holistic needs assessment (Holistic Needs Assessment (<a href="Holistic

 Although the ICJ Service started in July 2023, the Service was only officially launched in May 2024.
 At the time of writing, the ICJ Service has received 161 referrals and 136 people have completed care plans of support.